ml-ME-gatech/modeling_tungsten/recrystallization/README.md

 **If you would like to jump straight into it, and look at the notebooks** please start [with the individual model inference](./model_inference/recrystillization_inference.ipynb).

 ## Summary
 This project repository contains python scripts and data neccessary to estimate the effect of recrystallization on the macroscopic material properties of tungsten (W) and W alloys.
 The goal is to develop a path function $Y(T(t)): \mathbb{R} \mapsto [0,1]$ which represents the fraction of recrystillized material based upon an arbitary time history $T(t): \mathbb{R}_+ \to \mathbb{R}$ which is informed by experimental results and our understanding of the physical process.
 Second, a statistical estimate in the reduction of material hardness based on material recrystallization fraction, which is correlated to the material yield strength, an important macroscopic material property is detailed.
+A few sample applications of the results of this inference and development are summarized in [sample_applications.md](./sample_applications.md)

 ## Novel Contributions
 This repository makes the following contributions, which are novel to the best of my knowledge.